mind1m/rainfall/docs/features.rst

 GET and POST params
 -------------------------------------
-Using :func:`rainfall.http.HTTPRequest.GET` and :func:`rainfall.http.HTTPRequest.POST` you can easily handle forms data.
+Using :attr:`rainfall.http.HTTPRequest.GET` and :attr:`rainfall.http.HTTPRequest.POST` you can easily handle forms data.

 Logging